 As I have said, the WBS is a good way to show the scope of a job.
-If you have ever given someone an estimate for project cost or time and seen the person's horrified look, you know that they are seeing the project in their mind as much simpler than it is.
+If you have ever given someone an estimate for project cost or time and seen the person's horrified look, you know that the person is seeing the project in her mind as much simpler than it is.
 When you show a project in WBS form, it is clear to most individuals why the job costs so much.

-In fact, I have had the experience of the planning group members themselves being overwhelmed by the complexity and magnitude of the WBS.
-If it impresses them, think of the impact on the outsider.
+In fact, I have had the experience of finding the planning group members themselves overwhelmed by the complexity and magnitude of the WBS.
+If it impresses them, think of its impact on an outsider.

 Assigning responsibility for tasks is another important use of the WBS.
 Each task to be performed should be assigned to a particular person who will be responsible for its completion.
-These assignments can then be listed on a separate form, often called a Responsibility Chart (see Figure 4-4).
+These assignments can then be listed on a separate form, often called a responsibility chart (see Figure 6-4).